 Hepworth’s studio garden in St. Ives where she produced most of her work, see – and touch – many of her pieces.
 Her combination of shapes, lines, even materials in such proportion makes one feel something unspoken.
 Lines or holes are often added, why?
 Perhaps she felt something was missing, yet undiscovered.

-This assortment of essays and interviews offers essential personal insight into an artist who was driven by the contemplation of the mystery that propels us through imagination and into art.
+Writings and Conversations is carefully curated essays and interviews offer essential personal insight into an artist who was driven by the contemplation of the mystery that propels us through imagination and into art.